tpope/vim-commentary/README.markdown

 [tcomment.vim](https://github.com/tomtom/tcomment_vim)).
 Striving for
 minimalism, it weighs in at under 100 lines of code.

 Oh, and it uncomments, too.
+The above maps actually toggle, and `\\u` uncomments a set of adjacent commented lines.

 Installation
 ------------